- About CEU

 This resulted in six priority themes for multidisciplinary research that are relevant to the realities that the university and the country are now experiencing and will face in the future, namely, (1) Health and Wellness, (2) Pillar of Virtue, (3) Quality of Teaching and Learning, (4) Corporate Social Responsibility and Entrepreneurship, (5) ICT for Health Sciences, Business and Education, and (6) Institutional Data Management.

 Research Priority Areas

 5. ICT for Health Sciences, Business and Education

 To strengthen, revitalize, enrich and sustain the research activities of Centro Escolar University, the University Research Committee continuously review and improve the policies and guidelines for the granting of research incentives to faculty members to attract and motivate them to conduct quality research, seek external funding for research proposals, publish research in local and international refereed journals, present their papers and posters in both local and international conferences and uphold the culture of excellence in CEU, specifically, in research.

 The approved policies on the granting of research incentives were disseminated to deans and department heads.
 These were also disseminated and discussed by Dr. Erna V. Yabut, VP for Research and Evaluation, during the Faculty General Assembly held on June 7, 2013 at CEU-Gil Puyat.
 Below are the formulated policies on research incentives.

-Research credit load refers to the act of minimizing the number of teaching units of faculty members to accommodate research work.
-The number of units credited will be determined by the Technical Review Committee (TRC) based on the nature of the research project.
-A maximum of 12 units may be given as a research credit load.
+Research credit load refers to the number of teaching units of faculty members to accommodate research work.
+The number of research credit units will be determined by the Technical Review Committee (TRC) based on the extent and nature of the research.
+The TRC shall present its recommendation to the Dean or Academic Head.